Cat Bells is a fell in the Lake District

 towards Keswick and Bassenthwaite in the distance.
 Somebody had brought a cat

-up to the top of Cat Bells so now I want to do the same, but I don’t think Tom
+up to the top of Cat Bells, so now I want to do the same, but I don’t think mine would appreciate it.

 The descent was the hardest part.
 Most people

-seemed to be walking the other way so had to climb up the rock face but
+seemed to be walking the other way, so they had to climb up the rock face, but

-Once you’re at the bottom though, the walk back to the start is easy.
+Once you’re at the bottom, though, the walk back to the start is easy.
+The walk is about 4 miles in total.